-George Oraro is the Senior Partner at Oraro & Company Advocates.
-With over 44 years of experience, he is held in high esteem for his arbitration, mediation and litigation expertise in Kenya.
+George Oraro is the Founding Partner at Oraro & Company Advocates.
+With over 46 years of experience, he is held in high esteem for his arbitration, mediation and litigation expertise in Kenya.
 He specialises in administrative and judicial law, banking & commercial litigation, corporate & commercial law, employment and labour disputes, international trade and tax disputes.

 In 2012, George was conferred with the rank of Senior Counsel for his exemplary service to the legal profession.
 He was also appointed to serve as a Commissioner of Assize to assist in expediting and determining criminal and civil matters.
 Similarly, in the Chambers Global 2021 Guide, he retained the prestigious ‘Star Individual’ accolade in Dispute Resolution which is accorded to lawyers with exceptional recommendations in their field.
 George remains the only lawyer ranked in this category in Kenya.
 He is also ranked a Band 1 lawyer in Dispute Resolution: Arbitrators, receiving a plethora of praise from the Kenyan legal community for being “one of the best lawyers Kenya has” and “without a doubt among the leading individuals in litigation and arbitration.”

 Chambers Global, 2021